-Luckily for you, NCache was created with the understanding that peak load failures, system outages, and more were inevitable issues when dealing with a distributed caching solution.
-As such, it attempts to guarantee high cache data available wherever it can.
+Fortunately, NCache was designed with the understanding that peak load failures, system outages, and other issues are inevitable when dealing with a distributed caching solution.
+As such, it strives to ensure high cache data availability whenever possible.

-So, plan your disaster recovery with NCache at your earliest and allow us to guide you through it.
-Post conducting a thorough risk assessment of your caching tier (i.e., identifying sensitive data, if you are considering data centers – specifying your passive sites, etc.), you need to identify the possible courses of recovery.
-Then, you must run some drills after implementation to ensure your strategy works.
-Let’s explore a few of these avenues below.
+Therefore, plan your disaster recovery with NCache as soon as possible and let us guide you through the process.
+After conducting a thorough risk assessment of your caching tier (e.g., identifying sensitive data and specifying passive sites if you are considering data centers), you should identify potential recovery strategies.
+Then, run drills after implementation to ensure your strategy works.
+Let’s explore a few of these options below.

 How does NCache help with this?

-NCache offers users several contingencies for disaster recovery, the following are the most essential:
+NCache offers several contingencies for disaster recovery, with the following being the most essential:

 High Availability in NCache Clusters

-As an in-memory distributed data caching solution, NCache offers an architecture that guarantees high data availability even during the previously discussed periods of high traffic or system downtime.
+As an in-memory distributed data caching solution, NCache provides an architecture that guarantees high data availability, even during of high traffic or system downtime.
 Its peer-to-peer architecture avoids the issues associated with a single point of failure.

-- Mirrored Topology: A cluster with two nodes where one is active and is mirrored in the passive node.
+- Mirrored Topology: A two nodes cluster, where one node is active and mirrored on the passive node.

 - Replicated Topology: A cluster where each node has the same data replicated on it.

-- Partition of Replica Topology: A cluster divided into partitions where every partition replicates on a different server, and the replicas are passive, meaning clients cannot connect to them, until the active node is determined dead or permanently unavailable.
+- Partition-Replica Topology: A cluster divided into partitions, each replicated on a different server.
+The replicas are passive, meaning clients cannot connect to them until the active node is deemed dead or permanently unavailable.

-Any of these topologies could be just the thing you need for high availability based on your application requirements.
-Since the various replicas created when incorporating them ensure you don’t lose your cache data.
-For instance, in the mirrored topology, upon losing the active node, you have a complete replica available to you from the formerly passive node.
-Similarly, in the POR topology, if the active node is considered dead and loses a partition, its replica will be made available to start serving you.
-And in the replicated topology, every node has a copy of the entire cache guaranteeing high availability.
+Any of these topologies could be ideal for high availability based on your application requirements.
+For instance, in the mirrored topology, if the active node fails, you have a complete replica available from the formerly passive node.
+Similarly, in the Partition-Replica topology, if the active node is considered dead and loses a partition, its replica will be made available to start serving data.
+In the replicated topology, every node has a copy of the entire cache, guaranteeing high availability.

 Live Data Persistence